istio/istio.io/content/en/docs/setup/upgrade/canary/index.md

 {{< /text >}}

 Note that when using revision-based upgrades jumping across two patch versions is supported (e.g. upgrading directly from version `1.8` to `1.10`).
-This is in contrast to in-place upgrades where it is required to upgrade across patch releases one at a time.
+This is in contrast to in-place upgrades where it is required to upgrade to each intermediate patch release.

 ## Control plane